projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 From the ACRN HV debug shell, use ``cpuid`` to detect and identify the resource capabilities.
 Use the platform's serial port for the HV shell.

 Check if the platform supports RDT with ``cpuid``.
-First, run ``cpuid 0x7 0x0``; the return value ebx [bit 15] is set to 1 if the platform supports
+First, run ``cpuid 0x7 0x0``; the return value EBX [bit 15] is set to 1 if the platform supports RDT.
-RDT.
 Next, run ``cpuid 0x10 0x0`` and check the EBX [3-1] bits.
 EBX [bit 1] indicates that L3 CAT is supported.
 EBX [bit 2] indicates that L2 CAT is supported.
 EBX [bit 3] indicates that MBA is supported.
 To query the capabilities of the supported resources, use the bit position as a subleaf index.
 For example, run ``cpuid 0x10 0x2`` to query the L2 CAT capability.

 .. code-block:: none